 Like much of East Asia, injecting drug use is a key driver of HIV in Indonesia.
 It is estimated that there were 72,000 new HIV infections in Indonesia in 2015 alone.

 In 2003, five former drug users decided to be part of the solution.
 They formed Rumah Cemara to support each other and other people who inject drugs.
 The Alliance has been working with them to provide harm reduction services to people who use drugs in Indonesia.

-Rumah Cemara hosts a rehabilitation centre and run peer support groups for people living with HIV who have a history of drug use, as well as drug users in prison.
+Rumah Cemara hosts a rehabilitation centre and runs peer support groups for people living with HIV in Indonesia who have a history of drug use, as well as people who use drugs in prison.
 In 2014, following Rumah Cemara’s advocacy, prison authorities in Indonesia approved a pilot prison-based needle exchange programme.

 Not only that – they're football crazy!
 They have taken part in the national street football championship and the homeless world cup, to reduce HIV and drug use stigma across the globe.